grafana/alloy/docs/sources/reference/cli/convert.md

 ### Defaults

 {{< param "PRODUCT_NAME" >}} defaults are managed as follows:
-* If a provided source configuration value matches a {{< param "PRODUCT_NAME" >}} default value, the property is left off the output.
+* If a provided source configuration value matches an {{< param "PRODUCT_NAME" >}} default value, the property is left off the output.
-* If a non-provided source configuration value default matches a {{< param "PRODUCT_NAME" >}} default value, the property is left off the output.
+* If a non-provided source configuration value default matches an {{< param "PRODUCT_NAME" >}} default value, the property is left off the output.
-* If a non-provided source configuration value default doesn't match a {{< param "PRODUCT_NAME" >}} default value, the default value is included in the output.
+* If a non-provided source configuration value default doesn't match an {{< param "PRODUCT_NAME" >}} default value, the default value is included in the output.

 ### Errors